Rayji96/foundry-V5/README.md

 ## Feedback

 Bugs or feature requests created to this repository are greatly appreciate.
-Please use the Issues tab on Github.
+Please use the Issues tab on GitHub.

 Please reach out to me at weinerdolphin#3175 on Discord with any pressing issues, I'd love to help you get your game running smoothly!